Casres/readme-generator/readme.md

 - [How to contribute](#Howtocontribute)

 ## **Description**
-This is an open source ReadMe file generator
+This is an open source ReadMe generator

 ## **Languages**
 -  JavaScript, Node